-If you are making a personal injury claim you could have a variety of different questions which you would like to ask before making a claim.
+If you are making a personal injury claim with a law firm you could have a variety of different questions which you would like to ask before making a claim with a law society personal injury solicitor.
 We answer some of your most frequently asked questions below.
 If we have not answered your question you can get in touch with our team using the methods above and talk to a member of our accident claims team.

 How Could Your Team Assist Me?